 Greyson loved to chew grandpa’s knuckles, and every day grandpa would bring over a peanut butter sandwich.
 (He watched Greyson after I went back to work) Perhaps this was the reason for the rash?

 I am so thankful grandpa brought over those sandwiches.

 Without this small trigger, we could have had a terrible reaction.
 Instead, we trusted our gut and immediately made an appointment with an allergist.

 I Googled “pediatric allergist” together with my zip code to find the doctors in my area.

 Then I had to call the offices to find out who took our insurance.

 I also asked around in mom groups if they had an allergist they would recommend.

-Finally, we picked a doctor, called to make an appointment, and explained to the doctor office what happened.
+Finally, we picked a doctor, called to make an appointment, and explained what happened to the doctor’s office.
 They may or may not need a referral.
 If you need one, call your pediatrician right away and get one.